Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification_final.md

 | Level | FR6-17, NFR6-17, FR23-25, NFR23-25 |
 | AnimatedTile | FR35 |

-In our class diagrams we originally had a level editor and camera groupbut these classes did not make the final cut of our game.
+Please note in our original class diagrams we had a level editor and camera group, however, these classes did not make the final cut of our game.

 ## Activity Diagram #1 Traceability